EduardoJabour/CRUD-Flask-Python-SQLAlchemy-API/README.txt

-Using Python 3.6+ and the FLASK microframework.
+Goal:
-Creating a REST API using JSON to perform a full CRUD on a CLIENT table. (using SQL Alchemy ORM)
+Creating a REST API using Python 3.6+ and the FLASK microframework.
+Using JSON to perform a full CRUD on a CLIENT table. (using SQL Alchemy ORM)

+CRUD:
 	I. GET (Customer List)
 	II.
 POST (Create Client)
 	III.
 PUT (Edit customer)
 	IV.
 DELETE (Remove client)

-d.
-Create Migrations to create the table in the database with the fields:
+Database with the fields:
-i. code (primary_key / not null) ,
+	I. code (primary_key / not null) ,
-ii. name (not null)
+	II. name (not null)
-iii. corporate name (not null) iv. cnpj (not null),
+	III. corporate name (not null)
+	IV. cnpj (not null),
-v. inclusion_date (datetime / not null) (deve ser obtida do formulário, não foi utilizada a data do commit) and.
-Create an API Response Pattern, with status_code and messages. success or error, for example.
+	V. inclusion_date (datetime / not null) (deve ser obtida do formulário, não foi utilizada a data do commit)

-{
-"status": 200,
-"message": "Client created successfully"
-"error": "null"
-}

-Opted for not using an environment

-Requirements:
+API Response Pattern created, with status_code and messages for success or error.

+----- // -----

+Requirements (1):

 Python 3.8.10
 Flask 2.0.1